apache/cloudstack-docs-install/source/ui.rst

 Ensure that you use the same SSH key name that you created at `Section 5.2.2, “Creating the SSH Keypair” <#create-ssh-keypair>`__.

-Note

-You cannot create the instance by using the GUI at this time and associate the instance with the newly created SSH keypair.
+.. note:: You cannot create the instance by using the GUI at this time and associate the instance with the newly created SSH keypair.

 A sample curl command to create a new instance is: